mamrehn/machine-learning-tutorials/markdown/setup-git-for-github.md

 git rebase -i HEAD~3

 [EDITOR]
-pick 1fc6c95 My last commit message. pick 6b2481b A patch. pick dd1475d The oldest of the three commits.
+pick 1fc6c95 The oldest of the three commits. pick 6b2481b A patch. pick dd1475d My last commit message.
 ```
 Interactively edits the last three commits.
 In response, the text editor appears.
-Change all but the newest `pick` to `squash` to meld one commit into the previous.
+Change all but the oldest commits' `pick` to `squash` to meld one commit into the previous.

 **Note**: Don't prune a good version history!
 Use this for a series of very small changes only - like typo correction.